anborg/camunda-bpm-dev-docs/development/Coding-Style-Java.md

 * Local variables must be declared close to their first usage, not at the beginning of the block
 * Names of static final member variables (class fields) are uppercase with words separated by underscores ("_"); All other variable names are camel case

+### Variables
+* On declaring variables (local or global), always use the highest possible type that your implementation still can handle, e. g. ...
+  * when declaring a map, prefer the `Map` interface over a concrete implementation type like `HashMap`
+  * `Collection` vs. `List` vs. `ArrayList`

 ### Files

 * Files must be encoded in UTF-8

 ### Java Keywords

-* In our main code base (i.e. no tests), modifier `private` is not allowed for fields and methods; `protected` should be used instead; this allows our users to work around problems or extend the engine easier
+* In our main codebase (i.e. no tests), modifier `private` is not allowed for fields and methods; `protected` should be used instead; this allows our users to work around problems or extend the engine easier
 * Always use `@Override` when you override or implement a method
 * Do not use `@author` tags; Do not remove existing tags
 * Avoid redundant interface modifiers: public (methods / fields), static (fields) & final (fields)